greenelab/phenoplier/nbs/15_gsa_gls/README.md

 Two notebooks need to be run to compute correlations of gene predicted expression:
 1. `05-snps_into_chr_cov.ipynb`
 1. `10-gene_expr_correlations.ipynb`
+1. `15-preprocess_gene_expr_correlations.ipynb`

-For both, it's necessary to specify the prediction models of gene expression (see the referenced notebook above to see the accepted values for parameter `EQTL_MODEL`).
+For all of them, it's necessary to specify the prediction models of gene expression (see the referenced notebook above to see the accepted values for parameter `EQTL_MODEL`).

 ## `05-snps_into_chr_cov.ipynb`

+This notebook computes the covariance for each chromosome of all variants present in prediction models.

 Examples for two predictions models (mashr and elastic net):